The most important inventions of the Mesopotamian civilization

 Mesopotamian culture and civilization

-It is clear that the inventions of Mesopotamian civilization are fundamental to understanding human development.
-These advances not only marked the progress of their time, but continue to impact our daily lives thousands of years after their invention.
-From mathematics to writing, to the creation of agricultural and technological tools, Mesopotamia laid the foundations for modern civilization.
+La metallurgy in Mesopotamia It also had a significant impact.
+Initially, the Sumerians worked primarily with copper, but around 1200-1000 BCE they mastered iron processing, although its high cost and the difficulty of working it meant its use was mainly limited to the military sphere.
+Advances in metallurgy laid the foundation for the manufacture of better tools and weapons, allowing Mesopotamian societies to expand and better protect their territories.
+Clearly, the inventions of the Mesopotamian civilization are fundamental to understanding human development.
+These advances not only marked the progress of their time but continue to impact our daily lives thousands of years after their invention.
+From mathematics and writing to the creation of agricultural and technological tools, Mesopotamia laid the foundations of modern civilization.